pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 1. Click <MDSvgIcon name="icon-left-projects" /> in the lower-left corner, switch to the target project if you have multiple projects, and then click **Project Settings**.
 2. Click **Encryption Access** to enter the encryption management page of the project.
 3. Click **Create Encryption Key** to enter the key creation page.
 4. The key provider only supports AWS KMS.
-You can choose the region where the encryption key is used.
+You can choose the region where the encryption key can be used.
 5. Copy and save the JSON file as `ROLE-TRUST-POLICY.JSON`.
 This file describes the trust relationship.
 6. Add this trust relationship to the key policy of AWS KMS.
-For more information, refer to [Key policies in AWS KMS](https://docs.aws.amazon.com/zh_cn/kms/latest/developerguide/key-policies.html).
+For more information, refer to [Key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html).
-7. Fill in the **KMS Key ARN** obtained from AWS KMS.
+7. In the TiDB Cloud console, scroll to the bottom of the key creation page, and then fill in the **KMS Key ARN** obtained from AWS KMS.
 8. Click **Create** to create the key.

 </div>